Skip to main content

 Modify Recipient Group Details

-You can modify the recipient groups details such as name, description, TLP and more.
+You can modify the recipient group details such as name, description, TLP, and more.

 Steps

-To modify the details of a recipient group, do the following:
+To modify the details of a recipient group, follow these steps:

-1. Navigate to Recipient Groups and choose the recipient group type (Invite Only, System, Public, or Groupset).
+1. Go to Recipient Groups and choose the recipient group type (Invite Only, System, Public, or Groupset).

 2. Hover over the recipient group you want to edit, click the vertical ellipsis, and click Edit